Have You Searched These Genealogy Photo Collections for Your Ancestors?

 We’re not saying it will be easy to locate photographs of your ancestors, but the hard work is worth it — an image adds a richness and life to an ancestor’s story like few other genealogical finds can.

-Below you will find just a few places to locate genealogy images online.
-Each one of these resources offers a variety of photographs from different sources — some are fully accessible online and others provide only an index of names.
+Below you will find just a few places to locate old family photos and portraits online.
+Each one of these resources offers a variety of photographs from different sources.
+Some are fully accessible online and others provide only an index of names.
 Take some time to look through these collections and see if you can turn up someone in your family.

 Google: This is by far the most powerful method for locating family photographs online.
 By searching the web for such images you will have access to countless family run genealogy sites, historical societies, image repositories and more.